halfwhole/nus-temperature-declaration/README.md

 If you wish to automate your temperature declarations for whatever reason, you can put `auto.sh` in your crontab.

 It acts a failsafe: if you haven't declared your temperature by then, it declares a random one for you.
-But of course, if you're a good person and already declare your temperature regularly, it will have no effect.
+But if you've already declared your temperature for the day, it will have no effect.

 This requires that you input your username and password in `config.txt` beforehand.

-[Disclaimer: not saying that I do this, or that I recommend you to do this!
-It was just a fun little thing to do.]